-As most of us in the office are not lucky enough to be discovering them for the time we turned to some of the young mudders we know to pick their messiest moments.
+As most of us in the office are not lucky enough to be discovering them for the first time, we turned to some of the young mudders we know to pick their favourite muddy moments.
 Then we had a think about how Muddy Puddles products could have played a part.

 Read on for our shortlist of muddy extracts and how we think a Muddy Puddles splash suit would have come in the most handy to keep the fun alive without the dirt getting in the way.

 The sublime moment when Augustus Gloop falls in the chocolate river when he tries to take a sip.
 Imagine if he had been covered up from top to toe – perhaps he would have spring out of the river on the other side pulled off his waterproofs and rejoined the tour!

 We can not see a way that this fabulous potion which turned his evil granny in to a giant.
 However could he have dodged being by his parents.
 Imagine him making the mixture while wearing a protective clothing.
 He could have whipped it off when his parents got home and pleased blissful ignorance….

 We don’t know about you but whenever we read the BFG, we really feel for Sophie in her nighty – she must be so so cold….!
 Get her a nice winter coat for Giant Country.

 4) The Twits

 There’s an early moment in The Twits when four naughty little boys creep in to their garden and climb the tree but then get caught with Mr Twits glue.
 Wouldn’t it have been fabulous (and less embarrassing) if they were wearing waterproof trousers as they could have slipped out of these no problem and raced down the road still wearing their trousers.